katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 code is tested against the actual data which will be sent from that version of the system even when the version is very obscure and unlikely to be available during testing.

-Ansible special cases for unit testing
+Assible special cases for unit testing
 ======================================

-There are a number of special cases for unit testing the environment of an Ansible module.
+There are a number of special cases for unit testing the environment of an Assible module.
-The most common are documented below, and suggestions for others can be found by looking at the source code of the existing unit tests or asking on the Ansible IRC channel or mailing lists.
+The most common are documented below, and suggestions for others can be found by looking at the source code of the existing unit tests or asking on the Assible IRC channel or mailing lists.

 Module argument processing